Zandario/dmui/README.md

 ### `get_html_layout()`

 You define the `get_html_layout()` procedure to return the HTML text describing the form.
 The default procedure simply displays the name of each interface variable followed by the interface element.
-(You can also use the [_label](#form-label) control variable to specify an alternate prompt to display.)

 Perhaps the slickest part of the Form programming interface is how you embed each interface element in your form layout text.
 Before `get_html_layout()` is called, each interface variable is automatically assigned to the corresponding HTML element.
 All you have to do is insert the variable into the layout text.
 That elliminates most of the noisy HTML so you can see what you are doing.